| Return

 town, in the southern California desert on the Colorado River and loving

+it.
 About a decade ago I decided to pursue a life-long interest and earned

 a private pilot license.
 I should have known better.
 I now have a commercial